 3. Sweet Tooth, by Ian McEwan

 If I were to write an English paper about Sweet Tooth, it would be challenging just to pick a topic.
 Should I write about its exploration of the relationship between reader and writer?
-Should I analysis the complex narrator Serena Frome?
+Should I analyze the complex narrator Serena Frome?
 I got to do that a bit in my original review, but there’s so much more I could say.
 Ian McEwan lays his characters bare in a style that keeps me fascinated.
 In terms of quality, Sweet Tooth is right on par with Atonement.
 A few spy-versus-spy plot twists and a surprise ending are just icing on the cake.

 2. The Prisoner of Heaven, by Carlos Ruiz Zafón